 Monkey flower is common in chaparral throughout California.
 Known as "sticky" monkey flower because the deep green leaves secrete a gluey substance.
 They bloom from January to May and were named for the monkey face that sometimes can be seen within the orange to pale yellow flowers.
-A mainland species, endemic island species, and a hybrid between the two occur here on Santa Cruz Island.
+A mainland species, endemic island species, and a hybrid between the two occur here on would suck on them like candy.
+One should be careful, however, since lemonade berry belongs to the same family as poison oak and can trigger a skin rash in those sensitive to it.

+Santa Cruz Island.
 The island endemic species differs from the mainland species in the lack of sticky leaves and its bright red flowers.
 The hybrid produces peach or bronze-colored flowers.
 These plants are commonly seen on rock walls where the nonnative animals could not reach.